 What are the hardest undergraduate degrees?
-You may think that it’s one of those convoluted STEM degrees —and you might be right anyway.
+You may think it’s one of those convoluted STEM degrees —and you might be right anyway.

-In this article, we will take a look at the different factors regularly used to determine the toughest degree in the World before going over the 10 Hardest college degrees dependent on how long understudies spend through every week preparing for classes.
+In this article, we look at the different factors to determine the toughest degree in the World.
+Then we go over the 10 Hardest college degrees dependent on how long undergraduates spend every week preparing for classes.
 We also give you a couple of tips for finding the right college degree for you.